THUMNLab/AutoGL/README.md

 <img src="./resources/workflow.svg">

-AutoGL uses `datasets` to maintain datasets for graph-based machine learning, which is based on Dataset in PyTorch Geometric with some functions added to support the auto solver framework.
+AutoGL uses `datasets` to maintain datasets for graph-based machine learning, which is based on Dataset in PyTorch Geometric or Deep Graph Library with some functions added to support the auto solver framework.

 Different graph-based machine learning tasks are handled by different `AutoGL solvers`, which make use of five main modules to automatically solve given tasks, namely `auto feature engineer`, `neural architecture search`, `auto model`, `hyperparameter optimization`, and `auto ensemble`.